bignerdranch/Freddy/README.md

 At that point, we can `switch` over `matt` to determine if we were successful.

 The next section describes how we would typically JSON data to create instances of model objects.
-It then proposes BNRSwiftJSON as a safer solution, and moves on to illustrate how it can be used.
+It then proposes Freddy as a safer solution, and moves on to illustrate how it can be used.

 ## The Motivation